 The 10 Best Table Booster Seats

 This wiki has been updated 32 times since it was first published in December of 2016.
 If you've ever grappled with a restless little one while your own food goes cold, you'll be grateful for them to have their own safe and secure seat at the table.
 Our selection of boosters are designed to keep babies and toddlers in place and raise them up to the proper height.
 You'll get a chance to finish your meal, even at a restaurant, without them running around or toppling over.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes